 Let $(x_i,y_i)$ denote a pair of a hold-out instance and its class label.
 We denote by $\mathcal{P}$ the subset of prototypes $\mathcal{Z}_i$ with the same label as $y_i$ and $\mathcal{Q}$ that of labels other than $y_i$.
 The condition that the nearest neighbor rule correctly predicts $y_i$ is that its nearest neighbor is an element of $\mathcal{P}$.
 That is,

 Note that the trivial prediction does not occur because $x_i$ is not an element of $\mathcal{P}$.

 In an ideal prototype set, the condition \eqref{eq:max<max} is satisfied over all {training} cases for all ${x_i}\in\mathcal{X}$.
-In general, however, there may not exist such an ideal set.
-A practical principle for selecting the prototypes is, therefore, to reduce the cases where the conditions are violated as much as possible.
+There may not exist such an ideal set in general, and thus a practical goal for selecting the prototypes is to reduce the cases where the conditions are violated, as much as possible.

 The formulation of such a principal is non-trivial due to the $\max$ \rewrite{function} in \eqref{eq:max<max}.
 Alternatively, we rewrite \eqref{eq:max<max} substituting the soft maximum $\mathcal{M}$ and the ranks of $d(x_i,q)$ and $d(x_i,p)$ for $\max$ and the distance values, respectively.